fcboucher/BBMV/Tutorial-BBMV.md

 plot(ACE_1st_branch,type='l')
 ```

-### BBM+V model
+### BBMV model

-In the **BBMV** package we can also fit a special case of the FPK model in which there are actual (reflective) bounds on the trait interval: the *BBM+V* model.
+In the **BBMV** package we can also fit a special case of the FPK model in which there are actual (reflective) bounds on the trait interval: the *BBMV* model.
 Here we will use a simulated dataset on which there is a trend towards one of the bounds of the trait interval:
 ```r
 par(mfrow=c(1,1))
 Vb=3*x